robertvi/temp_guides/jupyter-docker.md

 # Docker Jupyter
-This guide explains how to build a Jupyter Lab / Notebook docker container.
+This guide explains how to build a JupyterLab docker container.
 We assume you have already installed [Docker Desktop](https://www.docker.com/products/docker-desktop/) on your local computer and are familiar with running basic commands in Powershell or a terminal, and with creating and editing small script files using a programmer's text editor such as [VSCode](https://code.visualstudio.com/).

 ## Creating a JupyterLab image with custom conda packages
 Here we use numpy, pandas and matplotlib as examples packages to add to your docker image, but you can change these to any conda package(s) you require.
+The base image is provided by [Docker Stacks](https://github.com/jupyter/docker-stacks) ([documentation](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html)).

 On your local machine create a file called `Dockerfile` using a text editor such as [VSCode](https://code.visualstudio.com/) containing the following and save it into a new empty folder: